 Your volunteers are so helpful and informative - thank you for all your help, and although your museum is small, it is packed with the stories of Looe's past.
 Keep up the good work!

 'How many museums are there like this?
 The range of artefacts and 'props' is amazing for such a small building.
 Virtually the whole historic period is covered and with special emphasis on the History of Looe.
 Just as importantly, the staff (who are all volunteers) are superb.
 For the £2 admission you could while away one or more hours.'

 We felt so safe and our children had a wonderful time reading the court plays and acting them out with their Dad.
 Fantastic museum volunteers who were so helpful.

 'I know it is a museum but I really felt I was going back in time.
 Not like a modern museum but more like you are close to the real Looe of old.
-They seem to be volunteers sharing what has been collected from the local people.
+So many interesting stories of Looe's Past.
 Thank you.'